Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. In the case of a serious complaint involving a potential breach of Standards the Executive will determine whether the issue is investigated by the DRC or an investigating officer who will attempt to resolve the complaint between the parties.

-   1. The investigating officer should be a member of the DRC, but must at least be an equivalent position in a branch.
+   a) The investigating officer should be a member of the DRC, but must at least be an equivalent position in a branch.

 5. In the case of a serious complaint involving an accusation of misconduct or a breach of the Constitution, the DRC will investigate the substance of the complaint.